wacncontent/CustomizeTool/output/articles/app-service-web/web-sites-nodejs-store-data-mongodb.md

 	wacn.date=""/>

-# Create a Node.js web app on Azure with MongoDB in a Virtual Machine
+# Create a Node.js web site on Azure with MongoDB in a Virtual Machine

 This tutorial shows you how to use [MongoDB] hosted on an Azure Virtual Machine to store data, and access the data from a [node] application hosted in an Azure  Website.
 [MongoDB] is a popular open source, high performance NoSQL database.